Advertiser Disclosure

 Are you having trouble saving up for a down payment?
 If you currently have an auto loan, consider refinancing to free up funds in your budget.

 Several financial institutions offer auto loan refinancing.
 However, it can still be hard to find a new loan that suits your needs and budget.
-But with Auto Approve, you can compare options in seconds with no impact on your credit score.
+But there are lenders who let you compare options in seconds with no impact on your credit score.